Ready to break 20 minutes in the 5K? Let’s do it.

 Running a 5K in under 20 minutes is a significant milestone.
 It’s fast, it’s tough, and yes, it’s 100% within reach with the right base, training, mindset, and consistency.

-As a certified running coach, I’ve helped athletes hit this goal, and in this guide, I’ll walk (or run!) you through everything you need to know: the fitness base you should have before starting, the key workouts to build speed and endurance, smart pacing strategies, and exactly how to execute on race day.
+As a running coach, I’ve helped athletes hit this goal, and in this guide, I’ll walk (or run!) you through everything you need to know: the fitness base you should have before starting, the key workouts to build speed and endurance, smart pacing strategies, and exactly how to execute on race day.

 Plus, I’ll break down our free training plan step by step so you can dive in with confidence and clarity.
 Because it’s not just about training hard, it’s about training smart.
 Let’s chase down that sub-20 finish and get your next PR.